 - Randy Newman's "I Love LA" tends to be played whenever the music director of a film / TV show set in Los Angeles needs a soundtrack for an "isn't it great to be in LA?" scene.
 A closer listen to the lyrics would reveal that the song is, if not outright cynical, then at least ambivalent about exactly how great a place Los Angeles (and the narrator of the song, who is at one point heard to be chortling over the suffering of a homeless person) is.

 - Many Kidz Bop albums (probably all of them) give shades of this when you hear children cheerfully singing gems like "Oops!...
-I Did It Again" (about toying with another's emotions), "Burn" (about a devastating breakup), "Dirty Little Secret" (about cheating in a relationship), amongst others.
+I Did It Again" (about toying with another's emotions) and "Burn" (about a devastating breakup), amongst others.
 Ostensibly, this is a good alternative to letting your kid listen to the songs as they're originally recorded by artists with dubious wholesomeness... but if they're covering unwholesome songs to begin with, what's the point?
 A few lyrical tweaks don't make most of them kid-friendly.

 - Probably the best example was their cover of Lady Ga Ga 's "Born This Way," which is about acceptance.
 Nothing wrong with teaching kids tolerance, right?
 Oh, did we mention they take out all the parts that have to do with accepting gay or bisexual people?
 It's been referred to as "Born This Way: Homophobic Version."

-- "My Favorite Things" is not a Christmas song.
+- People, as much as you may think it's appropriate, "My Favorite Things" is not a Christmas song.
 It has at most two lyrics which bring wintertime to mind, and one of those lyrics is supposed to be about groceries.
 Nevertheless, popular culture has more or less superglued the song to the Christmas season.

 - The rather ubiquitous use of Bonnie Tyler's "Total Eclipse of the Heart" at weddings, or even as a general love song.
 It's a breakup song about a rather dysfunctional, codependent relationship where both partners stuck with it because of their own personal issues ("Every now and then I know you'll never be the boy you always wanted to be/But every now and then I know you'll always be the only boy who wanted me the way that I am").
 The adapted version from Tanz Der Vampire, "Totale Finsternis", is similarly popular in the German-speaking world, and is more of a straightforward love song, but in this case it's still acknowledging that the relationship is pretty damn weird and possibly dangerous: